BeardedFish/ini-rw/README.md

 ```

 ### Writing An INI File
-After opening an INI file succesfully, in order to write a value to the INI file you must use the `WriteKeyValue()` function.
+After opening an INI file successfully, to write a value to it you must use the `WriteKeyValue()` function.
 This function takes three string parameters.
 The first parameter is the section name where the key is stored, the second parameter is the name of the key, and the third parameter is the value of the key.
 ```cpp
 settings.WriteKeyValue(SECTION_NAME, KEY_NAME, KEY_VALUE);
 ```